Assignment Employee Important Information (updated 7/16/2020)

-SSE recruits, hires, trains, assigns personnel, promotes and compensates employees without regard to race, color, religion, national origin, age, gender, marital status, genetic information, disability or sexual orientation.
-All employment decisions at SSE are made on the basis of merit and job requirements.
+SSE recruits, hires, trains, assigns personnel, promotes, and compensates employees without regard to race, color, religion, national origin, age, gender, marital status, gender identity, sexual orientation, genetic information, or disability.
+All employment decisions at SSE are made based on merit and job requirements.

-SSE accepts applications for employment through all delivery methods including by not limited to in person, by fax, by mail, by e-mail, or over the internet.
+SSE accepts applications for employment through all delivery methods including by not limited to in-person, via fax, postal mail, e-mail, or over the internet.

 In the event of employment, falsification, misrepresentations or material omissions in any data presented throughout the hiring process, given in applications, other documents or interview(s) or other future communications during your employment may result in discharge and possible criminal prosecution.

 SSE expects all employees to conduct themselves in an honorable fashion.
 Honesty is an important Company attribute.
 Therefore, any misrepresentation of facts or falsification of records, including personnel records, medical records, leaves of absence, documentation, or the like will not be tolerated.
 The same honesty standard applies to any Company investigation.
 Any violations may result in corrective action, up to and including termination.

 SSE was built upon teamwork and equal opportunity.
 We will continue to be successful when people are treated fairly, allowed to advance, and achieve their full potential.
 We are proud of the fact that we extend equal employment opportunity to all qualified employees and applicants for employment without regard to race, color, religion, national origin, age, gender, marital status, gender identity, sexual orientation, genetic information or disability, which if needing an accommodation, may be reasonably accommodated as required by law.